Aviah/one-click-django-docs/project_ref.md

     /home/django/
     |
-    |- site_repo.git  (bare repository, dev pushes to this as the "origin" remote)
+    |- site_repo.git  (bare repository, dev pushes to this repo as the "origin" remote)
     |
     |- mysite (the project directory)
         |